-In celebration of the wondrous 7 Wonders of Oregon, our music supervision team paired up with Travel Oregon and Wieden+Kennedy on an inspiring project.
+In celebration of the wondrous 7 Wonders of Oregon, our creative licensing team paired up with Travel Oregon and Wieden+Kennedy on an inspiring project.
 They asked seven bike builders to create a bike that encapsulates the essence of each of the wonders.
 Once they crafted the bike, they hid it for someone to find and share their experiences in our beautiful state in a new way.

 Now approaching the tail end of summer, we look back on all the amazing stories about how the natural environment inspired the making of each bike.
 Each story is not just about the bikes and the locations, these are portraits of the interchangeable human relationship we have with nature.
 And as each bike had to capture the spirit of the landscape, the music had to do the same.
 Enjoy.

 1. Mt.
 Hood

 This mountain has now become a quintessential icon for us, and to pay homage, we honed in on the serenity that this place brings as we follow the story of Fred Cuthbert from Wolfhound Cycles process of making the bike.
 Minimally-driven soundtrack is "Long Train Home" by The Earth and Arrow and "Big Sleep" by 1939 Ensemble.

 This beautiful area breaks the mold on the typical view of how people view Oregon.
 With tall ridges and rock walls, creating a stoic landscape filled with hidden treasures along every pathway.
 Wade Beauchamp of Vulture Cycles built the bike and we scored his story with the playful scoring of "Parado" by The Heavy Eyes and "Get On Your Feet" by Shaky Faces.